AustinMatherne/thinX/README.md

 ### Dependencies

-thinX is developed with Python 3 and PyQt.
+thinX is developed with Python 3 and PyQt5.

 ### Versioning